giovaz94/latex-document/README.md

 ### Adding Figures
 - Place figures in `src/figures/`
 - Use relative paths when including in LaTeX

+### Adding listings
+- Place listings in `src/listing/`
+- Use the relative import command for import a code snippet (currently support Yaml, Dockerfile and Python).

 ## Contribute to the project
 All contributions are welcome!
 Here's how you can help: